 As a modern martial art, Choi Kwang Do has everything; it’s made up of 10 components each covering a very important area of development such as warm-up, basic movement, speed training, impact training, flexibility training, aerobic and anaerobic fitness, Choi Kwang Do’s high intensity training, partner training, punch bags, focus mitt and strike shield drills plus how to deal with bullies at school to the drunk in the street etc.

 As a child (or adult) performs Choi Kwang Do’s co-ordinated martial art movements, messages are sent down our motor neurons to our brains, and the creation of more ‘nerve nets’ in our body will occur as our body learns movements it has never experienced before.
 Nerve nets are, in fact, the very essence of learning.
 As a human being learns a new activity (Choi Kwang Do or playing the piano perhaps), the body grows new nerve nets to support the new learning.
 Nerve nets are linked to the nervous system in the body, which is, of course, linked to the brain.
-The body’s role in learning is essential for our brains to fully develop, and anyone of almost any age can benefit from training in Choi Kwang Do; the oldest current student is 84, the youngest in the UK (for insurance reasons) is five and the youngest student in the USA is three.
-View information on our Childrens Classes Here or Adult Classes Here
+The body’s role in learning is essential for our brains to fully develop, and anyone of almost any age can benefit from training in Choi Kwang Do; the oldest current student is 84, the youngest is 3.
+View information on our Children’s Classes Here or Adult Classes Here

 The health benefits of regular training in Choi Kwang Do are immense.
 The yoga-based warm-up stretches muscles and tendons to minimize the risk of strains and tears during training.
 These regular gentle exercise stretches also improve flexibility long-term.
 Regular cardiovascular exercise regulates blood pressure and cholesterol and so reduces the risk of heart disease and stroke.
 Control of weight reduces the risk of developing diabetes, whilst the weight-bearing exercise reduces the risk of osteoporosis and fractures.
 Regular physical exercise also reduces the effect of ageing on the heart, muscles, joints and even brain, and reduces the risk of injuries to muscles, tendons and joints from daily wear and tear.
 With regular training, stamina and general cardiovascular fitness is increased, whilst muscle strength is improved resulting in more stable joints.
 Exercise can also improve mood – the ‘feel good factor’ boosts the immune system and has a calming effect on stress, due to the release of natural morphine like hormones called endorphins.